wavemaker/docs/learn/list-properties-events-methods/index.md

 id: ""
 ---

+# Properties

+**Event**

+**Description**

+Title

-the title for the List.
+Set the title for the List.
 It is bindable.

-Heading
+Sub Heading

-bindable property defines the subheading or title for the list.
+This bindable property defines the subheading or title for the list.

+Name

-name is a unique identifier for the list.
+The name is a unique identifier for the list.

+**Accessibility**

-Index
+Tab Index

-tab index attribute specifies the tab order of an element.
+The tab index attribute specifies the tab order of an element.
 You can use this property to change the default tabbing order for widget access using the tab key.
 The value can range from 0 to 32767.
 The default is 0 and -1 makes the element non-focusable.

 NOTE: In Safari browsers, by default, Tab highlights only text fields.
 To enable Tab functionality, in Safari Browser from Preferences -> Advanced -> Accessibility set the option "Press Tab to highlight each item on a webpage".

+**Layout**

+Width

-width of list can be specified in em, pt, px or % (i.e 50px, 75%).
+The width of list can be specified in em, pt, px or % (i.e 50px, 75%).

+Height

-height of list can be specified in em, pt, px or % (i.e 50px, 75%).
+The height of list can be specified in em, pt, px or % (i.e 50px, 75%).

+**Dataset**

+Value

-this bindable property to a variable to populate the list of values to display.
+Set this bindable property to a variable to populate the list of values to display.

-by
+Group by

-property allows for grouping the list of rows in the variable bound to a dataset by selecting one of the field names from the drop-down list.
+This property allows for grouping the list of rows in the variable bound to a dataset by selecting one of the field names from the drop-down list.

-by
+Order by

-allows for multiple selection for ordering the display of rows based on fields in asc or desc order - up arrow for asc and down arrow for desc.
+This allows for multiple selection for ordering the display of rows based on fields in asc or desc order - up arrow for asc and down arrow for desc.

+**Behavior**

-Reorder
+Enable Reorder

-property will allow users to reorder the list items at runtime.
+This property will allow users to reorder the list items at runtime.

+Show

-determines whether or not a component is visible.
+Showing determines whether or not a component is visible.
 It is a bindable property.

-on Demand (visible only when show property is bound to a variable)
+Load on Demand (visible only when show property is bound to a variable)

-this property is set and show property is bound, the initialization of the widget will be deferred till the widget becomes visible.
+When this property is set and show property is bound, the initialization of the widget will be deferred till the widget becomes visible.
 This behavior improves the load time.
 Use this feature with caution, as it has a downside (as we will not be able to interact with the widget through script until the widget is initialized).
 When show property is not bound the widget will be initialized immediately.

-Selection
+Disable Selection

-this property is set to true (checked), selection of List item won't be allowed at run-time.
+If this property is set to true (checked), selection of List item won't be allowed at run-time.

-Limit
+Selection Limit

-bindable property will allow users to select only a limited number of items.
+This bindable property will allow users to select only a limited number of items.

+Multiselect

-checking this property users can select multiple items.
+On checking this property users can select multiple items.

-first item
+Select first item

-this bindable property is checked, the first item of the livelist will be selected automatically when the livelist is displayed.
+If this bindable property is checked, the first item of the livelist will be selected automatically when the livelist is displayed.

+**Pagination**

+Type

-the pagination type for the list.
+Select the pagination type for the list.
 This property determines how records are fetched.
 It can be: Basic, Pager, Classic, Infinite Scroll, Horizontal Slider or None

-Total Records
+Show Total Records

-property controls whether the total record count is displayed in the pagination or not.
+This property controls whether the total record count is displayed in the pagination or not.

+Align

-property specifies how the paginator should be aligned horizontally: Left, center or right.
+This property specifies how the paginator should be aligned horizontally: Left, center or right.

+**Graphics**

-Icon
+Loading Icon

-property can assign an icon that is shown while loading list items.
+This property can assign an icon that is shown while loading list items.

-Icon Class
+Title Icon Class

-property defines the class of the icon that is applied to the list.
+This property defines the class of the icon that is applied to the list.

+**Format**

-align
+Horizontal align

-property specifies how the list should be aligned horizontally: left, center or right.
+This property specifies how the list should be aligned horizontally: left, center or right.

+**Message**

-data message
+No data message

-message will be displayed when there is no data to display.
+This message will be displayed when there is no data to display.
 It is bindable.

-loading message
+Data loading message

-message will be displayed when waiting for data to load.
+This message will be displayed when waiting for data to load.
 It is bindable.

-**Events**
+# Events

+**Event**

+**Description**

+**Mouse Events**

-click
+On click

-event handler is called whenever the click event is triggered on the list.
+This event handler is called whenever the click event is triggered on the list.

-double click
+On double click

-event handler is called whenever the double click event is triggered on the list.
+This event handler is called whenever the double click event is triggered on the list.

-mouse enter
+On mouse enter

-event handler is called whenever the mouse enters the list.
+This event handler is called whenever the mouse enters the list.

-mouse leave
+On mouse leave

-event handler is called whenever the mouse leaves the list.
+This event handler is called whenever the mouse leaves the list.

-**Events**
+**Touch Events**

-tap
+On tap

-event handler is called whenever the tap event is triggered on the list.
+This event handler is called whenever the tap event is triggered on the list.

-double tap
+On double tap

-event handler is called whenever the double tap event is triggered on the list.
+This event handler is called whenever the double tap event is triggered on the list.

-**Events**
+**Keyboard Events**

-Key Press
+Enter Key Press

-the user hits ENTER/Return while the focus is on the list, execute the specified event handler.
+When the user hits ENTER/Return while the focus is on the list, execute the specified event handler.

-**Events**
+**Callback Events**

-before data render
+On before data render

-event handler is called when the data is set using the pagination.
+This event handler is called when the data is set using the pagination.

-pagination change
+On pagination change

-event handler is called when the page is changed through navigation controls.
+This event handler is called when the page is changed through navigation controls.

-reorder
+On reorder

-event is triggered when the item in a list is reordered.
+This event is triggered when the item in a list is reordered.
 For this, the Enable Reorder property has to be set.

-selection limit exceed
+On selection limit exceed

-event is triggered when selected items cross the value set for the Selection Limit property.
+This event is triggered when selected items cross the value set for the Selection Limit property.

+# Methods

 The list has few methods exposed on widget scope which can be accessed via JavaScript.
 For the following script samples, we are considering the hrdb Employee table.
 EmployeeList is bound to the Live Variable corresponding to the Employee table.

+**Purpose**

+**Usage**

-list data
+Clear list data

-(); //Clear the list items.
+Page.Widgets.EmployeeList.clear(); //Clear the list items.

-select a list item
+To select a list item

-(0);
+Page.Widgets.EmployeeList.selectItem(0);
 //Selects first item , the parameter can be index or object.

-deselect item
+To deselect item

-(0);
+Page.Widgets.EmployeeList.deselectItem(0);
 //Deselects first item, the parameter can be index or object.

-change navigation
+To change navigation

- = ‘Basic’;
+Page.Widgets.EmployeeList.navigation = ‘Basic’;
 //Changes navigation type to Basic.

-access widgets within the List
+To access widgets within the List

-(widgetName, index);
+Page.Widgets.EmployeeList.getWidgets(widgetName, index);
 //returns the widget you are trying to access
 //widgetName: name of the widget which we are trying to access \[Required\]
 //index: zero based index of the list item. \[Optional\]